jaka87/vetercek_WS/vetercek_nb-iot/README.md

 + 2 cable glands for anemometer cable, and temperature sensor **2€**

 ## Payload
-There are three options to send data to server (HTTP,MQTT or custom UDP protocol).
-The lather is recomended UDP payload using this station is about 24 byte for upload and 9 bytes for server response **sample upload:**
+UDP payload using this station is 24 byte for upload and 9 bytes for server response
+**sample upload:**
 list=[11,11,11,11,11,11,11,1,   1,77, 12,2, 14,5, 1,20,3, 0,1,0, 77,18,40,0]
 + first 8 bytes are id of the station